 Magnesium (Mg) is the fourth most abundant mineral in the human body, after calcium, sodium and potassium and the second most common intracellular cation after potassium.
 Magnesium is an important mineral that plays a role in over 300 enzymatic reactions in the body.
 It serves critical roles in muscle and nerve function, blood sugar control, bone health and protein synthesis.
-It is necessary for the transmission of nerve impulses, muscular activity, temperature regulation, detoxification reactions, and for the formation of healthy bones and teeth.
-Magnesium is also involved in energy production and the synthesis of DNA and RNA.
+It is necessary for the transmission of nerve impulses, muscular activity and for the formation of healthy bones and teeth.
 When there is suboptimal intake of magnesium, it can compromise cellular activity, especially in the tissues of the heart, nerves and kidneys.1,2

 Over the last 30 to 40 years, magnesium intake has declined in multiple industrialised countries due to behavioural changes in the way societies consume and prepare food.
 Evidence suggests that nearly two-thirds of the population in the western world is not reaching the recommended daily intakes for magnesium.2 In Australia, data from the Australian Bureau of Statistics suggests that one in three Australians over the age of two do not meet their Estimated Average Requirement (EAR) for daily intake of magnesium (37% of males and 34% of females do not meet this requirement).
 The same national survey also revealed that 72% of teenage girls and 61% of teenage boys (ages 14 to 18) did not meet the EAR.3 Inadequate intake of magnesium may impair biochemical processes that are specifically dependent on this important mineral.